 We are excited to submit an original and novel manuscript entitled “Plagued by a cryptic clock: Insight and issues from the global phylogeny of Yersinia pestis” to Nature Communications.

 In this study we perform the most detailed phylogenetic and phylogeographic analysis on the largest data set (N=601) of both ancient and modern plague (Yersinia pestis) genomes.
 Plague is THE classic reemerging zoonotic infectious disease, responsible for numerous epidemics with catastrophic mortality and three historically documented pandemics.
-In the last few years ancient plague genomes have highlighted striking discrepancies between phylogenetic studies seeking to reconstruct when and where this disease first appeared in the past and how it moved in space.
+In the last few years, ancient plague genomes have highlighted striking discrepancies between phylogenetic studies seeking to reconstruct when and where this disease first appeared in the past and how it moved in space.
 In particular, we identified why these discrepancies occur with regards to methodological issues and proposed novel solutions and insights regarding the spatiotemporal history of plague.

 To achieve these goals, we produced an updated global phylogeny using all available Y. pestis genomes at the time of writing.
 We then devised a novel approach for temporal modeling (ie. molecular clock) that led to robust divergence dates in some populations of plague but not others.
 We discovered that pandemic lineages of plague may have emerged decades, if not centuries, before epidemics were first documented.
 In addition, we found that the origins and spread of this disease cannot be confidently inferred from genetic data alone.
 We identify key historical datasets for future research, that will mitigate the weaknesses and complement the strengths of genetic evidence.
 We anticipate this manuscript to be of general interest to a wide range of researchers seeking to date and locate the emergence of human pathogens, with a particular focus on the cryptic evolutionary histories of zoonotic diseases.